All about me and Toria’s Trinkets

 When I was about 12 I started to get pains in my shoulders and my mum took me to the doctors, as every mum would do, only to be told by good old Dr Stokes that it was growing pains and I would get over it.
 Well luckily I have a mum who doesn’t take no for an answer and she wouldn’t give up as she knew there was something wrong with my shoulders and we finally got referred to an orthaepaedic shoulder specialist Mr Cox who after several appointments and tests diagnosed me with Marfans syndrome.
 I also got the exciting (well at 13 you think it’s exciting) chance to be a medical model and demonstrate my shoulders dislocating in front of a group of medical professionals.

-Since that time the pain has spread throughout my body and we have learnt that it is not just my shoulders that are ‘somewhat floppy’ but my hips and back are also affected.
+Since that time the pain has spread throughout my body and we have learnt that it is not just my shoulders that are ‘somewhat floppy’ but my hips and back are also affected, along with my ankles and wrists and some other bits and bobs.
 I have always managed to cope with my pain through yoga, exercise, meditation and bloody mindedness.
 Don’t get me wrong I have always had good and bad days but I have always survived through it all.
-If I was told I couldn’t do something, like decide to trek in the Himalayas, then I would say why not, do a assessment of whether it was a good or bad idea and then go and do it anyway.
+If I was told I couldn’t do something, like decide to trek in the Himalayas, then I would say why not, do an assessment of whether it was a good or bad idea and then go and do it anyway.

 I am no longer the same woman I was but I am still here.
 I have been left with a number of little ‘gifts’ shall we say from the meningitis.
 I can’t say I recommend it but I am a survivor and I will fight for everything that I am.